 The examples above are the more common uses of outdoor lighting, but there are others.
 Even a small home in Atlanta can make good use of outdoor colored lighting.
-Even if you have one tree in your yard, or one fish pond you can make it look amazing when night falls.
+Even if you have one tree in your yard or one fish pond you can make it look amazing when night falls.
 Why do people refer to night as ‘falling?’
 No need to answer that!

 That’s another question – for now we will focus on using nightfall or even daylight to highlight the best aspects of your property and the ground surrounding it.
-You do not need a huge yard or garden to make best use of outdoor landscape or accent lighting.
+You do not need a huge yard or garden to make the best use of outdoor landscape or accent lighting.
 All you need is the lighting itself!

-Examples of Outdoor Colored Lighting
+Examples Of Outdoor Colored Lighting

 We are discussing outdoor lighting colors.
-What that mean?
+What does that mean?
 Fundamentally it means using color in your landscape or accent lighting.
 Here are some examples:

 Pool: Blue or green?
 Do you want your pool to look blue or green when you highlight it with appropriate lighting?
 If you have a pool, then blue or green accent lighting can display it perfectly.
 You can have colored lights playing over the surface of the pool to make it look irresistible – just like magazine pools look.

-Garden: Use colored light to enhance flowers: You can light up your shrubbery with green light to make it look awesome.
+Garden: Use colored light to enhance flowers: You can light up your shrubbery with a green light to make it look awesome.
 You can use soft red lighting with your anthurium flowers or red maple to enhance their beauty and then the intensity of colour from the wonderful red maple leaves in the fall.
-Sprinkle some copper sulphate in the soil round your hydrangeas and then add soft blue lighting.
+Sprinkle some copper sulphate in the soil around your hydrangeas and then add soft blue lighting.
 This will give you an astonishing display when they flower, and are sure to blow the minds of all your visitors.

 Garden Ponds: if you have a garden pond or fountain, you can use soft blue accent lighting to make them look at their best.
 The fountain will look good with blue light, but the pond would also show up well with green light.